 The Man on Lincoln's Nose

-Daniel is known for his trilogy of documentaries about unsung heroes of Hollywood’s Golden Age.
-His debut film, an intimate profile of Robert Boyle entitled The Man on Lincoln’s Nose (2000), was nominated for the 2001 Academy Award® for Best Documentary Short Subject.
+Daniel Raim is known for his award-winning documentaries about unsung heroes of Hollywood’s Golden Age.
+His debut film, an intimate profile of Hitchcock production designer Robert F. Boyle entitled The Man on Lincoln’s Nose, was nominated for the 2000 Academy Award® for Best Documentary Short Subject.

-Daniel is currently (2018) creating documentaries and visual essays for The Criterion Collection and the Criterion Channel on FilmStruck.
-His most recent film, IN SEARCH OF OZU (The Criterion Collection, 2018), premiered on the Criterion Channel on April 16th, 2018 to rave reviews.
+Daniel is currently creating original documentaries for the Criterion Collection, the Criterion Channel, and TCM.
+His film, In Search of Ozu, premiered on the Criterion Channel on April 16th, 2018 to rave reviews.

 Daniel has a passion for education, and in 2016 he embarked on an academic tour through India, where he screened his trilogy and lectured on and the art and craft of documentary filmmaking.